chrisjohn727/sample/README.md

 ## Create Your First Module
 Creating Kognifai applications has its specifics, as is the case with any other platform.
 In order to ease the burden on developers we provide a Visual Studio project template to give them a useful starting point and create the basic artefacts required by Kognifai.

 This guide assumes that you are running a development instance of Kognifai and have completed the necessary steps to successfully do so.
+To know more information on how to install and configure Kognifai Application Framework, refer to  .

 ## QuickStart
 #### Step 1.
 Set up the Development Environment